ptribel/master_thesis/README.md

 ## Models
 For now, two models are available:
 - An autoencoder
-- A convolutional autoencoder (not working for now)
+- A convolutional autoencoder
+- A Generative Adversarial Network